Programme development

 All programme / module developments will be considered and/or reported at and should take account of the schedule of timescales for approval, amendment and withdrawal.

-Programme Forms and Guidance
+Curriculum Manager Programme Guidance

 Collaborative programmes